Maine Maritime Academy

 “The hands-on training you receive is excellent, whether in the wet lab, simulators, or the waterfront and training ship.
 Maine Maritime is a unique place to learn.” – Elisha R.

 As a career-oriented college, Maine Maritime Academy is focused on preparing students for their future positions well before graduation.
 Since its founding in 1941, MMA has prided itself on its hands-on, rigorous curriculum, which is supported by a wealth of specialized laboratories, state-of-the-art simulators, research vessels, marine science labs, power plant and navigation simulators, a wet lab, and much more.
-Students will be able to learn using the very equipment they will be using daily in their careers.
+Students learn by using the very equipment they will be using daily in their careers.

-Experiential learning is at the core of an MMA education; in fact, most majors include co-ops or internships as part of the standard curriculum.
+Experiential learning is at the core of an MMA education; in fact, most majors include a field experience or internship as part of the standard curriculum.
 Notable opportunities include: